-Describe the chemical and physical properties of the waste rock and subsoil, and assess the properties that affect their erosion and leaching potential.
+Describe the chemical and physical properties of the excavated waste, including their erosion and leaching potential to develop appropriate management measures.
 Undertake the characterisation of the waste in accordance with the Assessment and Management of Acid Drainage guideline of the Technical Guidelines for the Environmental Management of Exploration and Mining in Queensland series (DME, 1995), and any other applicable best practice guidelines.
-The characterisation of waste rock and subsoil will include, but not necessarily be limited to: sulfides; metals; pH, conductivity and chloride of slurry samples; the Net Acid Producing Potential (NAPP), and Net Acid Generation (NAG) potential of the mined waste.
+The characterisation of waste rock and subsoil will include, but not necessarily be limited to: sulfides; metals; pH, conductivity and chloride of slurry samples; the Net Acid Producing Potential (NAPP); and Net Acid Generation (NAG) potential of the mined waste.

-Discuss the potential for acid, neutral or alkaline drainage from waste dumps.
-Characterise the potential quality of leachate from the mined waste under field conditions, including contaminants such as sulfate, pH, chloride, iron, major cations and anions, and any chemical species in sufficient quantity that is likely to cause environmental harm including nuisance.
+Discuss the potential for acid, neutral or alkaline drainage from the excavated waste.
+Characterise the potential quality of leachate from the excavated waste under field conditions, including parameters such as sulfate, pH, chloride, iron, major cations and anions and any chemical species in sufficient quantity that are likely to cause environmental harm including nuisance.

 Provide cross-references in this section to those sections of the EIS that assess in detail the potential impacts of any direct or indirect discharge of leachate on downstream sensitive environments or users of receiving waters.